LC-Venter28/CMPG323-Overview---33759472/README.md

  During this project I will make use of 2 branches.
  The main will be used when I have finished certain aspects of the Projects in the Develop branch.

- * *Main*
+ * Main
- * *Develop*
+ * Develop

+ *Through the course of these Projects we had I struggled a lot with the implementing of my branching strategy.*
+ *Therefore, I did not make use of it with the finalizing of my Projects.*

 ## __Use of .gitignore:__

 Every project I am working on has sensitive information that cannot be accessed from the public.
 Therefore, I will use the .gitignore to ignore these sensitive files  when adding to the repositories.
+*At the end of these Projects I only needed to use the .gitignore in 2 of my 5 repositories namely: Project 2 and Project 3.*

 ## __Storage of Credentials:__